MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

         :::image type="content" source="./media/transform-and-stream-real-time-events-to-lakehouse/lakehouse-creation-in-hub.png" alt-text="Screenshot showing where to select the Lakehouse tile in the Create hub." lightbox="./media/transform-and-stream-real-time-events-to-lakehouse/lakehouse-creation-in-hub.png" :::

 1. Enter the name for the new eventstream or lakehouse and select **Create**.
-For the examples in this article, we're using **citypwr-es** for the eventstream and **citypwrdata** for the lakehouse.
+For the examples in this article, we use **citypwr-es** for the eventstream and **citypwrdata** for the lakehouse.

    :::image type="content" source="./media/transform-and-stream-real-time-events-to-lakehouse/creating-dialog.png" alt-text="Screenshot showing where to enter a name in the New Eventstream dialog box.":::

-After you've created both your new eventstream and lakehouse successfully, these items appear in your workspace:
+After you create both your new eventstream and lakehouse successfully, these items appear in your workspace:

 - **citypwr-es**: an Eventstream item
 - **citypwrdata**: a Lakehouse item, a Dataset (default) item, and a SQL endpoint item.